 In addition to relying on patent and trademark rights, we rely on unpatented proprietary know-how and trade secrets, and employ various methods, including confidentiality agreements with employees and consultants, customers and suppliers to protect our know-how and trade secrets.
 However, these methods and our patents and trademarks may not afford complete protection and there can be no assurance that others will not independently develop the know-how and trade secrets or develop better production methods than us.
 Further, we may not be able to deter current and former employees, contractors and other parties from breaching confidentiality agreements and misappropriating proprietary information and it is possible that third parties may copy or otherwise obtain and use our information and proprietary technology without authorization or otherwise infringe on our intellectual property rights.
 Additionally, we have licensed, and may license in the future, patents, trademarks, trade secrets, and similar proprietary rights to third parties.
-While we attempt to ensure that our intellectual property and similar proprietary rights are protected when entering into business relationships, third parties may take actions that could materially and adversely affect our rights or the value of our intellectual property, similar proprietary rights or reputation.
-In the future, we may also rely on litigation to enforce our intellectual property rights and contractual rights, and, if not successful, we may not be able to protect the value of our intellectual property.
+While we attempt to ensure that our intellectual property and similar proprietary rights or the value of our intellectual property, similar proprietary rights or reputation.
+In the future, we may also rely on litigation to enforce our intellectual property rights, and, if not successful, we may not be able to protect the value of our intellectual property.
 Any litigation could be protracted and costly and could have a material adverse effect on our business and results of operations regardless of its outcome.

 Our success depends in part on our ability to obtain, or license from third parties, patents, trademarks, trade secrets and similar proprietary rights without infringing on the proprietary rights of third parties.
 Although we believe our intellectual property rights are sufficient to allow us to conduct our business without incurring liability to third parties, our products may infringe on the intellectual property rights of such persons.
-Furthermore, no assurance can be given that we will not be subject to claims asserting the infringement of the intellectual property rights of third parties seeking damages, the payment of royalties or licensing fees and/or injunctions against the sale of our products.
+Furthermore, no assurance can be given that we will not be subject to claims asserting the infringement of the intellectual property rights of third parties or licensing fees and/or injunctions against the sale of our products.
 Any such litigation could be protracted and costly and could have a material adverse effect on our business, financial condition and results of operations.